mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 The **Aggregate** can be confusing.
 It has two common meanings.

 The "correct" and orthodox one is that the **Aggregate** is simply an Entity that itself "owns" or links other Entities in a logical whole.
-This entails that **Aggregates,** like Entities, each have their own unique identity.
+This entails that **Aggregates,** like Entities, each has their own unique identity.
 The highest-level Aggregate is called the **Aggregate Root**.
 There must be no way to access "deeper" Entities without passing the **Aggregate Root**, or whichever other construct is highest.

 For the secondary, more colloquial meaning it can mean the actual "data object" that we are operating on.
 While not technically always correct, I find the **Aggregate** term slightly better than saying things like "I will access the X Entity through the API".
 At least for me, I find it better at expressing a data source, while Entity is more of a thing.